Kristina01111000/Drws_site/README.md

-check on all the edits to the 40Q and send it to him email him about the endign paragraphs for the 40 Q
+check on all the edits to the 40Q and send it to him email him about the endign paragraphs for the 40 Q -> he sent them, put them in